karamanolev/WhatManager2/docker/README.md

 Let's verify that we get a functional system when restoring.

-You might want to note torrent counts on the web interface at WhatManager -> Stats, and also torrent counts reported when you connect to Transmission instances directly, so you can verify that everything's present after the restore.
+You might want to note torrent counts on the web interface at Stats, and also torrent counts reported when you connect to Transmission instances directly, so you can verify that everything's present after the restore.

 We're going to spin up a whole new stack of the application.
 This means starting a fresh copy of all containers, networks, volumes.
 Instead of the